 Azienda Agricola Campochiarenti, Historical Importance in the Wine Production

 Azienda Agricola Campochiarenti is named after the locality where it resides in San Gimignano in Tuscany.
-The history of Campochiarenti can be traced back to the end of 10th century when the church of Saint Nicholas was built in this area.
-This area has historical importance for wine production as there are documentation of wine exports from Campochiarenti region from as far back as 1276.
-Azienda Agricola Campochiarenti was established in 1977 by the current owners as reminder of the rich history of Campochiarenti.
+The history of Campochiarenti can be traced back to the end of the 10th century when the church of Saint Nicholas was built in this area.
+This area has historical importance for wine production as there is documentation of wine exports from the Campochiarenti region from as far back as 1276.
+Azienda Agricola Campochiarenti was established in 1977 by the current owners as a reminder of the rich history of Campochiarenti.

 Terroir Focused Autochthonous Varieties

 Campochiarenti Winery has a total area of 50 hectares with 14 hectares of vineyards.
 They grow all their grapes in these vineyards to produce all their wines.
-The vines are between 10 to 40 years old and the majority if grapes grown are Sangiovese and Vernaccia di San Gimignano.
+The vines are between 10 to 40 years old and the majority, if grapes are grown, are Sangiovese and Vernaccia di San Gimignano.
 These are used to make Chianti and Vernaccia di San Gimignano wines respectively.
-Some other autochthonous grapes grown in their vineyards are Colorino, Canaiolo, Mammolo, Ciliegiolo and Foglia Tonda.
+Some other autochthonous grapes grown in their vineyards are Colorino, Canaiolo, Mammolo, Ciliegiolo, and Foglia Tonda.
 There are also some more varieties such as Ancellotta, Cabernet Sauvignon, Cabernet Franc, Malvasia Nera, Merlot, Montepulciano d’Abruzzo, Rebo, Trebbiano Toscano, Malvasia, Pinot Bianco, Pinot Nero and Pinot Grigio.
 All these varieties allow Azienda Agricola Campochiarenti to produce many wines with suitable blends which are highly focused on terroir.

 Visit the Winery on a Weekend Trip

-The estate is a located in the beautiful Tuscan wine country and visiting it will be worth their while for any wine enthusiasts.
+The estate is located in the beautiful Tuscan wine country and visiting it will be worth their while for any wine enthusiasts.
 So, pack your bags and go to this winery to experience Campochiarenti Wines.